-The Office of Sponsored Programs (OSP) recommends that PIs create schedules and deadlines for each of the major proposal components and notify your pre-award administrator of this schedule.
+The Office of Sponsored Programs (OSP) recommends that PIs create schedules and deadlines for each of the major proposal components and notify your pre award asslciate of this schedule.

-For example, set a deadline for completing the budget, OSP forms, technical proposal, etc. OSP is open Monday through Friday from 8:00 am to 5:00 pm.
+For example, set a deadline for completing the budget, OSP forms, technical proposal, etc. OSP is open Monday through Friday 8:00 a.m. – 5:00 p.m., except for days the university is officially closed.
 PIs should keep this in mind when developing proposal schedules.
 PIs should also allow for additional administrative review time when scheduling proposal development and submission dates.
-Policy OSP-10-01 requires that the PI provide his/her pre-award administrator with proposal forms (including the completed Proposal Internal Approval Form and Form A, Form B, and Form C as applicable) , budgets, and other required documentation at least two (2) business days prior to the deadline.
+OSP 20002 Proposal Submission requires PIs provide their pre award associate with proposal forms (including the completed Proposal Internal Approval Form and Form A, Form B, and Form C as applicable) , budgets, and other required documentation at least two (2) business days prior to the deadline.

-The technical narrative is EXCLUDED from this deadline and should be sent to the pre-award administrator, along with the completed and final proposal package, by 9am the day the proposal is due.
+The technical narrative is EXCLUDED from this deadline and should be sent to the pre award associate, along with the completed and final proposal package, by 9:00 a.m. the day the proposal is due.